postmanlabs/postman-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Creating environments

 You will see the selected environment status at the top-right of Postman.
-Any _active_ environment will be selected in the drop-down, and to the right you will see the __Environment quick look__ (eye) and __Manage environments__ (gear) buttons.
+Any _active_ environment will be selected in the drop-down, and to the right you will see the __Environment quick look__ (eye) and __Manage environments__ (settings) buttons.

 The quick look lists variables for the active environment, and any global variables you have declared (or that are shared via your workspace).